Retirement decisions can be confusing and complicated.

 68% of Americans live longer than life expectancy tables report.
 A 65-year-old woman can be statically calculated to live to age 86.
 A male about age 82.

-It’s important to understand accurate life expectancy rates to properly plan for your retirement needs.
+It’s vital to understand accurate life expectancy rates to plan for your retirement needs properly.

 Remember: the longer you live, the longer you live.